Ministerial discretion (Canadian law): Immigration, refugees, citizenship and extradition

-In special cases enumerated under section 5(4) of the legislation, the Minister is empowered at his discretion to grant citizenship or other immigration status, as described in Baker v Canada.
+In special cases enumerated under section 5(4) of the legislation, the Minister is empowered at their discretion to grant citizenship or other immigration status, as described in Baker v Canada.

 Idziak v Canada dealt with an extradition case, in which the appellant, who was wanted by the Attorney-General of the US, sought to remain in Canada.
-The Minister refused to exercise his discretionary authority not to surrender the appellant to American justice.
+The Minister refused to exercise their discretionary authority not to surrender the appellant to American justice.